One story, I read about on Facebook. It was posted by a mom of a child with cerebral palsy.

 If I'd never had a kid with special needs, I probably wouldn't have thought to talk to mine about kids with disabilities.
 But I did have a child with special needs.
 And like many parents of kids with disabilities, I am painfully aware of the fact that other kids are sometimes wary of my child, sometimes afraid of him and sometimes disgusted by him.
 I am glad to help explain my child and encourage connections, but it would be great if it came from you.
 It's not that hard.

 It's ideal when conversations like this can happen organically—say, because your child has met a kid with special needs or seen one at the park or somewhere else.
-Otherwise, you can bring it up on your own—the earlier, the better.
+Otherwise, you can bring it up on your own.

 Talk to your kids about ones with special needs